cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 command and were provided a brief introduction to absolute paths.
 In Unix, a *directory file* or *directory* is the same concept as a folder in other operating systems; that is, in most cases the words "directory" and "folder" are interchangeable.
-Your current working directory is the directory that you are currently executing commands in.
-There are other directories, and in Unix, they all organized under a top-most directory called ``/``, representing the root of the file system.
+Your current working directory is the directory in which you are currently executing commands.
+There are other directories, and in Unix, they are all organized under a top-most directory called ``/``, representing the root of the file system.
 The macOS and Linux operating systems organize their file systems the same way.
 If you are coming from a Windows background, then it is reasonable to compare ``/`` to the ``C:`` drive.